tst2005sh/conv/FORMAT.md

 ## json_dfnl

+it is the json format nearest to `rgrepn`

 - dir file number line
 - line is only one line
 - dir can be a path with subdirectories